 Skill levels will be determined based on overall registrations.
 We anticipate three skill levels based on previous seasons.

-• Players must be registered with USA Hockey
+• All players must be registered with USA Hockey

 Can I register with teammates?